Lathika-kathirvel/Android-HelloWorld/README.md

 ---

 # Conclusion

-The experiment was successfully completed.
-A simple Android application was developed using Android Studio.
-The application demonstrates the use of an Activity and a TextView to display text on the screen.
+The experiment was successfully completed by developing a simple Android application using Android Studio.
+The application successfully displays the **"Hello World!"** message using a TextView and demonstrates the basic Android project structure, XML layout design, and application execution on an Android Emulator.

 ---

-## Author
+# Author

 **Name:** Lathika

+**USN:** 25MCAR0103

 **Course:** MCA